Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Implicit neural representations

-Neural Radiance Fields (NeRF) have emerged as a powerful technique for 3D reconstruction and rendering.
-Unlike traditional methods that depend on discrete volume representations, NeRF offers enhanced performance in generating detailed medical images \citep{mildenhall2021nerf,Liu_VolumeNeRF_MICCAI2024} delivering high-quality results in medical imaging, especially for CT reconstruction.
+Neural Radiance Fields have emerged as a powerful technique for 3D reconstruction and rendering.
+Unlike traditional methods that depend on discrete volume representations, NeRF offers enhanced performance in generating detailed medical images \citep{mildenhall2021nerf,Liu_VolumeNeRF_MICCAI2024}, especially in CT-related tasks.

 MedNeRF \citep{corona2022mednerf} was the first to apply NeRF to radiological imaging.
-It employs self-supervised learning and extends the Generative Radiance Field (GRAF) framework with a GAN architecture tailored for the medical domain.
-This approach combines self-supervised learning and data augmentation techniques to enhance the fidelity of reconstructions from sparse data \citep{corona2022mednerf}.
-Trained and validated on Digital Reconstructed Radiographs (DRRs), MedNeRF demonstrated high-quality rendering when reconstructing from single-view X-rays, achieving a PSNR of 30.17 dB and an SSIM of 0.670.
-However, this method heavily relies on single-view X-ray for CT reconstruction, resulting in significant artifacts in the visualized reconstruction, limiting its clinical application.
+It employs self-supervised learning and extends the Generative Radiance Field framework with a GAN architecture tailored to the medical domain.
+This approach combines self-supervised learning and data augmentation to enhance reconstruction fidelity from sparse data \citep{corona2022mednerf}.
+Trained and validated on digitally reconstructed radiographs, MedNeRF demonstrated promising rendering quality when reconstructing from single-view X-rays.
+However, its heavy dependence on single-view input also leads to obvious artifacts, which limits clinical applicability.